phamtrisi/airapi/README.md

 // Get hosting information
 airbnb.getInfo(hostingId);

-// Get hosting estimate income, given availability, which can be retrieved using `airbnb.getCalendar()` above airbnb.getEstIncome(hostingAvailability);
+// Get hosting estimate income, given availability,
+// which can be retrieved using `airbnb.getCalendar()` above airbnb.getEstIncome(hostingAvailability);

 // Get hosting reviews
 airbnb.getReviews(userId, options);
 ```

-**NOTE: All of these API endpoints return a promise.**
+**NOTE: All of these API endpoints, except for `getEstIncome` return a promise.**

 ##Examples
 ###Search